Get Gemini 2.5 Pro Free Access: Here is How

 Apidog, as a leading API testing tool, transforms SSE debugging from a chore into a clear process.
 Here's how Apidog helps you tame LLM streams:

-- Automatic SSE Detection: When you send a request to an LLM endpoint using Apidog, if the response header
+1. Automatic SSE Detection: When you send a request to an LLM endpoint using Apidog, if the response header Content-Type is text/event-stream, Apidog automatically recognizes it as an SSE stream.

-lines, Apidog presents the incoming messages chronologically in a dedicated "Timeline" view.
-This allows you to see the flow of information exactly as the server sends it. - Intelligent Auto-Merging: This is a game-changer for LLM SSE debugging.
+3. Intelligent Auto-Merging: This is a game-changer for LLM SSE debugging.
 Apidog has built-in intelligence to recognize common streaming formats used by major AI providers, including:

-chunks) into the complete, coherent final response or intermediate steps.
+If the stream matches these formats, Apidog automatically merges the individual message fragments (data: chunks) into the complete, coherent final response or intermediate steps.
 No more manually copying and pasting chunks!
 You see the full picture as the AI intended.

 4. Visualizing Thought Process: For models that stream their reasoning or "thoughts" alongside the main content (like certain configurations of DeepSeek), Apidog can often display this meta-information clearly within the timeline, providing invaluable insight into the model's process.